The Call for Abstracts is now closed.

-Possible forms for presentations are recital, lecture-recital and paper:
+Forms for presentations are recital, lecture-recital and paper:

 A RECITAL is a musical performance (solo or chamber music), which will last 40 minutes (this should include a 10-minute research introduction).
 There will be an additional 10 minutes for questions and comments.
 The music performed is expected to include or closely relate to the contents of the participant’s doctoral degree or current research.
-Submission of a recital presentation must be accompanied by a 15-minute video, to be accessed either via a link to a cloud platform such as Google Drive (or other similar), or via a URL link.
-Application forms for a recital which do not include a cloud link or URL link will not be accepted.
-The video must be no more than 6 months old.

 A LECTURE-RECITAL will last 40 minutes, plus an additional 10 minutes for questions and comments.
 The music performed is expected to include or closely relate to the contents of the research the participant is currently conducting.
-Submission of a lecture-recital presentation shall be accompanied by a 15-min video if the lecture-recital includes a performance that is longer than 15 minutes.
-Otherwise, an abstract will suffice.
-The video shall be an extract from the programme performed at the conference or related to the topic.
-The video must be no more than 6 months old.

 A PAPER should present artistic research and be no longer than 20 minutes, with an additional 10 minutes for questions and comments.